mkasberg/container-immersion/README.md

 Or, skip ahead to the [Table of Contents](https://mkasberg.github.io/container-immersion/toc.html).

-Container Immersion is hosted on [Github Pages](https://pages.github.com/).
+Container Immersion is a Docker tutorial website built with [Jekyll](http://jekyllrb.com/) and hosted on [Github Pages](https://pages.github.com/).
 This repository contains the source files for the website.
-If you want to use container immersion to learn Docker, visit the site at the links above.
-You only need to checkout the code in this repository if you want to contribute to the site.
+If you want to use container immersion to _learn Docker_, visit the site at the links above.
+You only need to checkout the code in this repository if you want to contribute to the project by modifying or improving the website.

 ## About Container Immersion